 We went for lunch at another Flax & Kale restaurant.
 This one was Flax & Kale Passage and is given its name due to its location through Passatge de Les Manufactures.
 This area was quaint and had a beautiful little passage with plants hanging from the balconies.
 Lovely.

 Each Flax & Kale restaurant specialise in different cuisines and this once offered healthy pizzas, healthy Asian Fusion and exclusive specially homemade drinks.
 Again the decor and atmosphere were amazing as were the pizzas we ordered.

-Accessibility: The staff were lovely and seated us a table that best accommodated my wheelchair.
+Accessibility: The staff were lovely and seated us at a table that best accommodated my wheelchair.
 The friendly waiter was also lovely when showing us to the accessible toilet.
 The toilet was a good size and I had space to move around.
 There were grab bars and a roll-under sink.

 Address: Carrer de Sant Pere Més Alt, 31-33, 08003 Barcelona

 This time there was no water activities for me, I wanted to relax and enjoy the view from the promenade.
 It was just good to sit and take in the views and feel the warmth of the sunshine for the last time before heading home to cold Scotland.

 Accessibility: Barcelona beaches are wheelchair accessible offering beach wheelchairs, accessible paths/promenades, changing rooms and showers as well as accessible toilets.
 For more on wheelchair accessible Barcelona beaches, you can check out my ‘8 Amazing Reasons To Visit Nova Icària Beach Barcelona In A Wheelchair‘ post.